 At Key Stage 3 students are introduced to dance performance and choreographic skills.
 They participate in one hour of dance every two weeks and work towards a variety of contrasting performance projects.

 Year 7 explore several themes such as playgrounds, influenced by Shaun Parker’s ‘SPILL’; they focus on movement actions, formations and using devices such as cannon.
 As the year progresses they develop their work to use dynamics and space exploring the topics of graffiti and machinery.
+They end the year exploring relationships in dance and creating their own works inspired by Banksy’s art work.

 The Dance department offers both GCSE and BTEC dance courses to suit the strengths and interests of our learners.
 Both courses explore the physical and technical demands of being a dancer, the creative aspects of choreography and analysis of professional works.